afbeelding overleg voor de computer

 Implementation

-In the period from January to April 2021, dialogue sessions took place within the Tilburg University Schools about the philosophy of recognition and rewards.
-The outcomes of these sessions have been published on the Recognition & Rewards website and form—together with the input from working groups in the domains and discussions with, among others, the participation bodies, and the Tilburg Young Academy—the basis for concrete recommendations to the Executive Board and the Deans.
+Use (y)our Talents, a program Recognition & Rewards falls under, has been given a place in Tilburg University's new Strategy for the period 2022–2027.
+This is based on dialogue sessions on the ideas of Recognition & Rewards within the Tilburg University Schools.
+The outcomes of these sessions have been published on the Recognition & Rewards page and—together with input from working groups in the various academic areas and discussions with, among others, the participation body and the Tilburg Young Academy—form the basis for concrete recommendations to the Executive Board and the Deans.

 Aren't the plans too ambitious/optimistic?